 Praxis NJ Core Academic Skills for Educators for admittance into Educator Preparation Programs (EPPs)

-The Core Academic Skills for Educators assessment is a computer-based test that consists of three subject subtests in Reading, Writing, and Mathematics, which may be taken together or separately.
+The Core Academic Skills for Educators assessment is a computer-based test that consists of three subject subtests in Reading, Praxis Core Writing, and Praxis Core Math, which may be taken together or separately.
 These subtests serve as an admission tool for EPPs to ensure that applicants have the necessary skills in each subject area to successfully participate in the program.

-The Praxis Core tests last two hours each when taken separately, or five hours when taken together at once, with some time allotted to exam tutorials and demographic questions.
+The Praxis Core lasts two hours each when taken on separate Praxis test dates, or five hours when taken together at once, with some time allotted to exam tutorials and demographic questions.
 The Reading and Mathematics subtests each contain a total of 56 questions, while the Writing subtest contains 40 questions and 2 essay responses.
 The following table outlines the passing scores required.

 Praxis Core Academic Skills Subtest